 Statements of cash flows

-Interest paid during the nine months ended September 30, 2020 and 2019 did not materially differ from interest expense.
-Income taxes paid during the nine months ended September 30, 2020 totaled $3.2 million.
-Income taxes paid during the nine months ended September 30, 2019 totaled $10.1 million.
+Interest paid during the three months ended March 31, 2021 and 2020 did not materially differ from interest expense.
+Income taxes paid during the three months ended March 31, 2021 totaled $0.2 million.
+No income taxes were paid during the three months ended March 31, 2020.